Words of Sympathy Phrases

 Unexplained physical problems such as back pain or headaches

-Keep an eye on your grieving friend for these symptoms.
-You may expect some anger, rage, helplessness and sadness from someone grieving initially.
+Be sure to be aware of your grieving friend for these symptoms.
+Be mindful of what is said and how reactions are made.
+You may expect some anger, rage, helplessness and sadness from someone grieving.
 If a good amount of time has passed and your friend's grief seems to overtake everyday life there may be a problem.
 If you really become concerned, let them know this.
 You can say something like "I am concerned that you are not eating well", or "I am worried about your not sleeping".
 Even if your friend does not have many of the symptoms, you might still want to give him/her helpful information such as where support group meetings are held in the area, hotline numbers, and nearby counseling options.